- 7 minutes to read

 A Search Field applies to Log Events in all Log Databases and can target specific Message Types for precise data extraction.

-Step 1: Add or Manage a Search Field
+Add a New Search Field

-To create a new Search Field, navigate to the Search Fields Overview and click the Add Search Field button.
+Navigate to the Search Fields Overview in the Administration section and click the Add Search Field button.

 Add a new Search Field Button